• Thu. Jan 15th, 2026

 A RICH HISTORICAL NARRATIVE

 The name of the bridge is thought to have been derived from one of the bishops of Saint Anargyra.
 He is said to have often used the crossing to transfer local goods with his mules.
-The bishop often used the bridge as a halfway resting point and was often found sitting at one end of it by other travellers.
-With this in mind, the 500-year-old bridge has witnessed centuries of change, while maintaining its role as a critical link within its local community.
-This bridge also enabled the village of Fini to become a crucial transit zone at the time.
+The bishop would often stop at the bridge and use it as a halfway resting point.
+He was often found sitting at one end of it by other travellers.

 A DEEP HISTORICAL CONTEXT

-The bridge is characterised by a single distinctive semi-circular stone arch that rises in the centre over the stream.
-Measuring 8.9 meters, the bridge uses local materials, particularly limestone from the surrounding hills.
-The bridge employs a tested functional design that is common in both Venetian and Ottoman bridge construction.
-The total length of the bridge measures approximately 25 meters in length and it has a width of 2.4 meters.
+These medieval bridges are characterised by a single distinctive semi-circular stone arch that rises in the centre.
+Measuring 8.9 metres, this particular example uses local materials, particularly limestone from the surrounding hills.
+This bridge employs a tested functional design that is common in Frankish, Venetian and Ottoman bridge construction.
+The total length of the bridge measures approximately 25 metres in length, and it has a width of 2.4 metres.

 A DEEP CULTURAL CONTEXT

-Retaining both its charm and historical identity, the Piscopou Bridge is a classic example of the island’s heritage.
-It has stood as a silent witness to the changing dynamics on the island since its construction.
-This has led to the bridge holding cultural and economic significance for the local community for centuries.
+Retaining both its charm and historical identity, the Piscopou Bridge is a classic example of the island’s medieval heritage.
+This bridge has stood as a silent witness to the changing dynamics on the island since its construction.

 The bridge, over the ages, has facilitated not only the movement of people but also the movement of goods.
 Local farmers and merchants over the ages have relied on the crossing to transport their produce and wares.
 This has helped to foster a thriving local trade network that has contributed to the economic vitality of the immediate area.